What is & What Are The Benefits of Digital Transformation?

 Eliminating Time-Consuming Manual Processes via Business Process Automation

-Some key areas digital technology can be used to reduce manual labour:
+Some key areas of digital technology can be used to reduce manual labour:

 - Customer data collection